yamanoku/vuefes-japan-online-2022/pages/en.md

 Currently, I work for a business company, and I would like to improve the user experience by utilizing web standards technology.

-I will be giving a presentation on Vue.js and accessibility at Vue Fes Japan Online 2022, but first, let me explain why I am giving this presentation.
+At this edition of Vue Fes Japan Online 2022, we will be presenting on Vue.js and the theme of accessibility, but first, I will explain why we are presenting on this theme.

-First, I would like to explain why I am presenting this topic.
-It is because I think that there are few opportunities to consider accessibility when developing with Vue.js.
+That's because I thought that development in Vue.js might not have much opportunity to consider accessibility.

-To explain accessibility simply, it is the concept of making information accessible to everyone, and Web accessibility is the implementation of this concept on the Web.
+A simple explanation of accessibility is the concept of making information accessible to everyone, and putting that idea into practice on the Web is called Web Accessibility.

 In recent front-end development, being able to focus on this area has become an area where we can value and differentiate our sites and products from others.

 [A section on accessibility](https://vuejs.org/guide/best-practices/accessibility.html) has been added from the Vue3 documentation.
 The content is designed to help you learn the basics of accessibility and some of the actual use cases.

-It is good to see the addition of this type of documentation, [as it was never merged into](https://github.com/vuejs/v2.vuejs.org/pull/1002) Vue2 or before.
+It's a good thing these documents have been added since [they were not merged in the form of drafts](https://github.com/vuejs/v2.vuejs.org/pull/1002) before Vue 2.

-However, according to a survey by [WebAIM](https://webaim.org/), a U.S. nonprofit organization, sites using Vue.js lack accessibility support.
+However, a survey by the U.S. nonprofit [WebAIM](https://webaim.org/) found that sites using Vue.js lack accessibility.

 ![The WebAIM Million 2022 results for JavaScript frameworks, showing that accessibility support in Vue.js is 24.8% lower than average.](../images/the-webaim-million-2022.png)

-This does not mean that using a particular library or framework is not accessible, but it is a fact that support has been below average[^1] since the year before last.
+This does not mean that using a particular library or framework is not accessible.
+But it is a fact that accessibility has been below average[^1] since the year before last.

 I am not sure how many Japanese sites are included in the surveyed sites, but as a Vue.js developer, I do not think this situation should be left unchecked.